NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 Till now we have seen how to define a neural network with 1 hidden layer.
 The parameters are initialized at random.
 Thus, the ouput of our neural network is also random.
 The next step is to *train* the network and to make it learn the relationship between *input* and *target*.

-For the model to learn, it first needs to evaluate the how good or bad its performance is.
+For the model to learn, it first needs to evaluate its performance.
 For regression problems, *Mean Squared Error* is most commonly used as the *Loss Fuction* to evaluate the performance of the model.
 Many other functions can be used as a *Loss Function*.

 \\[ MSE(Target, Prediction) = \frac{1}{n_{rows}} \sum_{i=1}^{n_{rows}} (Target_{i}-Prediction_{i})^{2} \\]